AlexandruDodita/ZombieTD/documentation_guide.md

     *   For non-main towers, fades out (`healthBarOpacity`) if health is full, otherwise sets opacity to 1.
     *   Calculates bar dimensions and position (above the defense).
     *   Draws the gray background and the colored health portion (color changes based on health percentage).
+*   **`Defense.getColorForLevel(colorType)` - Scope:**
+    *   Returns the appropriate color from the `levelColors` array for the defense's current level.
+    *   Used to style the defense visually based on its upgrade level.
+*   **`Defense.drawLevelGlow(ctx, x, y, width, height)` - Scope:**
+    *   Draws a radial gradient glow effect around the defense based on its level.
+    *   Level 1 defenses have no glow, level 2 have a white glow, level 3 have a golden glow.
+    *   Creates a visual indicator of the defense's power level.
 *   **`Defense.update(deltaTime)` - Scope:**
     *   Handles health regeneration logic.
     *   If the instance is *not* a `MainTower` and `health < maxHealth`, increments `regenTimer`.